Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 represented by someone with the authority to make commitments

-dation for consideration to the city Council.
+dation for consideration to the City Council.
 Presentation

 will be made by the KDC/TIC and the proposed developer at a

-work study session of the city Council. �he applicant will
+work study session of the City Council.
+The applicant will

 receive a copy of the recommendation.